Last update: Jun 02, 2023 19:02 p.m. EDT

 - New Mexico offers online voter registration.

 - You should know: you need a New Mexico ID and a Social Security number to use New Mexico's online voter registration system.
-If you don't have a New Mexico-issued ID, you can still register to vote by mail.
+If you don't have a New Mexico-issued ID, you can still register by mail to vote.

 Use the National Voter Registration Form